Moesif/apidocs/source/includes/collector-api/_users-api.md

 call the update user API with at least the user_id and session_token set.
 The new session_token will be appended to the alias table.

-Fields | Required? | Description
+Name | Required | Description
 --------- | -------- | -----------
-user_id | __Required__ | Your application's `user_id` to identify this user.
+user_id | __true__ | Your application's `user_id` to identify this user.
-modified_time | Optional | Last Modified Timestamp for the user in ISO 8601 format (Set automatically if not provided). ip_address | Optional | Current IP address of the user, If not set, we use the IP address of the POST request. session_token | Optional | Current end user session or API token such as a JWT.
+modified_time | false | Last Modified Timestamp for the user in ISO 8601 format (Set automatically if not provided). ip_address | false | Current IP address of the user, If not set, we use the IP address of the POST request. session_token | false | Current end user session or API token such as a JWT.
 Setting this field does not remove old session tokens previously stored.
-Instead, Moesif will append the new value to an alias table for this user_id. user_agent_string | Optional | If you want Moesif to parse a user agent string, you can do so via `user_agent_string`. metadata | Optional | A JSON Object consisting of any custom metadata to be stored with this user.
+Instead, Moesif will append the new value to an alias table for this user_id. user_agent_string | false | If you want Moesif to parse a user agent string, you can do so via `user_agent_string`. metadata | false | A JSON Object consisting of any custom metadata to be stored with this user.

 ### Update Users in Batch